madscientist42/partitionfs/README.md

 headers and libraries) configuration as well as CMake version 2.8 or later as prerequisites- and just simply run "cmake ." on the git checkout directory followed by "make".

-To install, it's just "sudo make install" or if you want to use the CPack specification to make a .deb, it's just "make package" and then install the .deb accordingly.
-The .deb will be for the active architechture of the build host or cross-compile sandbox.
+To install, it's just "sudo make install".

 It's been verified on Linux modern (as of 01/01/2020...) distributions and should just simply build.